roachhd/roachhd.github.io/_posts/2014-12-20-science-of-new-years-resolutions.md

 # The Science of New Year's Resolutions: Why 88% Fail and How to Make Them Work

 Wanting to change yourself and better yourself is a beautiful and inspiring thing I believe.
-And it turns out that's also how most other people think: **50% of all Americans for example set themselves a new year's resolution **.
+And it turns out that's also how most other people think: **50% of all Americans for example set themselves a new year's resolution.**

 That's pretty amazing!
 What's not so great is that according to the researcher Richard Wiseman 88% of all those set resolutions from half of America and probably lots of other people in the world fail. **That's 156 million failed resolutions** and disappointed minds each and every year.